-There are a lot of protein pancake recipes out there, but I really like this one because incorporates only whole foods and is something I can make that my two-year old loves too!
+There are a lot of protein pancake recipes out there, but I really like this one because it incorporates only whole foods and is something I can make that my two-year-old loves too!
 This is one of my favorite ways to eat my egg whites in the morning.

 Ingredients (makes 1 serving):

 - 6 egg whites

 - ½ cup old fashioned oats

 - ½ cup unsweetened vanilla almond milk (I like Almond Breeze brand)

 - 2 tiny scoops of KAL brand stevia (or you could use 2 packets Truvia)

 - ½ cup unsweetened applesauce (for topping)

 1. Put egg whites, oats, baking powder, almond milk, salt, and stevia in the blender.
 Blend for 30 seconds on med-high speed.